ramakrishnan-21/ramakrishnan-21/README.md

 - 👋 Hi, I’m Ramakrishnan
-- 👀 I’m interested in Web Development and Deep learning
+- 👀 I’m interested in Software Development
 - 📫 How to reach me lambhorgini80@gmail.com

 <!---